The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Button row 2 controls Mute/Select.

-In DAW Mixer mode, encoder row 1 controls FL Studio's Mixer Track Parametric EQ.
+In DAW Mixer mode, the encoders can control FL Studio's Mixer Track Parametric EQ.

 The first six encoders light purple, to show the available controls, and map to the following EQ controls: